Taking it Personally

 There are probably as many different styles of wildlife and nature photography as there are determined people working with cameras in the field.
 Developing an individual style is as much about mastering equipment and techniques as it is about personal progress.
 In this Blog entry I write about my own attempt of establishing a personal photographic style.

-Having discovered my personal preferences, I see the answer is much simpler than I first anticipated.
+Having discovered my personal preferences over time, I see the answer is much simpler than I first anticipated.
 But before going there I would like to touch on five different types of wildlife photos I like to distinguish:

 1. Proof of presence photos, identification of a species or individuals

 These photos are relevant to confirm the presence of a species in a particular area or region, or to identify individual animals in order to establish range size and density, as well as movements and patterns of activity.
 Most often such photos will be taken with small point and shoot cameras that are connected to and fired by passive infrared, laser or sound triggers.
 Of course there are also very highly sophisticated camera tarp systems for top grade SLR cameras and today, high level camera trap photography has become a field of expertise on its own.